dshetty100/Election_Analysis/README.md

 ## Election-Audit Summary

-The script used in this analysis can be used in any election by modifying it to include:
+The script used in this analysis can be used for any election by modifying it to include:

+- Election results in a tabulated form for ease of viewing and distributing the outcome.
 - Election results from more than one states and printing the winner information into separate text files, one for each state.
-- Election results in a tabulated form for ease of viewing and distributing the outcome.